Maple Leafs beat Jets 3-2 after Matthews leaves with injury

 Kapanen scored the go-ahead goal with 2:45 left.

+"It got away from us in the third," Trouba said.
+"They were on us in the defensive zone, they caused the turnovers."

-Nazem Kadri also scored, Frederik Andersen made 22 saves and Mitch Marner added two assists - reaching 100 in his NHL career - to help the Leafs snap a three-game losing streak at home and improve to 8-3-0.
+Nazem Kadri also scored and Frederik Andersen made 22 saves to help the Leafs snap a three-game losing streak at home and improve to 8-3-0.

 Kyle Connor and Mark Scheifele scored for Winnipeg, and Hellebuyck made 28 saves.
 The Jets dropped to 7-4-1.,